 George Shields was born 9 January 1879 at Berwick-on-Tweed, the second son of Stewart Shields, a Sergeant-Instructor for many years in the Old Berwick corps of the Northumberland Rifle Volunteers, and his wife Elizabeth.
-George Shields attended Berwick Grammar School, and then from 1897-1899 Bede College in Durham, to qualify as a school teacher.
+George Shields attended Berwick Grammar School and then another school in Belgium, and then, in order to qualify as a school teacher, from 1897-1899 Bede College in Durham.
 During this time he also matriculated at Durham University, in Michaelmas term 1898, as a non-collegiate student studying for a Bachelor of Letters.
 He successfully passed his exams in his first and second years, but there is no record of his having graduated.

 He is known to have taught at Holy Trinity School, Berwick on Tweed.
 His subsequent career can be glimpsed only through the censuses: in 1901 he was working as a teacher in Kelso, Roxburghshire, and ten years later was working as an Assistant Master at Wolsingham Grammar School.
 Shields remained there until 1913.
 He then taught abroad, working, one source suggests, at the Raffles’ Institution in Singapore for a time, before joining the Education Department of the Gold Coast, serving as headmaster of the Government Boys’ School in Accra from 1913.
 He was also appointed to but never took up the position of Inspector of Schools there.
 He had a facility for languages, passing the examination in Ga, a Kwa language spoken in and around Accra, the capital city of Ghana, and was again appointed but never took up the position of interpreter in the law courts.